sharizard/portfolio-workshop/README.md

 4. Go to the browser and refresh site.
 Social icons should now be visible.

 ### Step 7: Create buttons for scrolling

+Navigation bar is good, but not that good.
+We want some fancy buttons on the bottom of the page that can scroll to next, previous, or to top page.

 1. Create a new folder inside "src/components" called "scroll".
 2. Create a new file "ScrollToPage.jsx".